sdhachem/ocr/README.md

 It is structured in three directories :
-1. encoding_scripts : contains two script that you have to write manually in the Target Workstation 1.1 encode.ps1 : encode the target File and took two manadatory parameters and two optional.
+1. encoding_scripts : contains two script that you have to write manually in the Target Workstation
+    <br>1.1 encode.ps1 : encode the target File and took two manadatory parameters and two optional.
 Mandatory parameters are :
-       1.1.1 input  : File/Directory willing to exfiltrate
+      <br> 1.1.1 input  : File/Directory willing to exfiltrate
-       1.1.2 output : Where the encoding files will be stored 1.2 openfiles.ps1 : Allows to open the encoded files for screen recording
+      <br> 1.1.2 output : Where the encoding files will be stored
+    <br>1.2 openfiles.ps1 : Allows to open the encoded files for screen recording

 2. decoding_scripts : contain three scripts
    2.1 ffmpeg.sh : split the recording into frames saved in ./00-frames